whitejack19/varius/README.md

-VULCANO is a PoS-based cryptocurrency.
+VARIUS is a PoS-based cryptocurrency.